Baba Shah Jamal

 Syed Shah Jamal Uddin Naqvi Bukhari (Urdu:سید شاہ جمال الدین نقوی بخاری; 1588–1671) also known as Baba Shah Jamal was a Sufi saint.
 He is also known as Hussaini Syed.

 Ancestry

 Syed Shah Jamal was descendant of Makhdoom Syed Sadruddin Rajan Qattaal, who was a son of Makhdoom Syed Sultan Ahmad Kabir Bin Makhdoom Syed Jalaluddin Surkh-Posh Bukhari.
-Syed Shah Jamal belonged to the school of Suhrawardiyya.
+Syed Shah Jamal belonged to the school of Qadriyya, Suhrawardiyya and Chishtiyya sufi orders.
 Baba Syed Shah Jamal's descendants mostly live in Kotli Shah Saleem, Shakargarh.
 His grandson Syed Shah Saleem Bin Baba Syed Shah Moosa Bin Shah Jamal's Tomb is situated in Kotli Shah Saleem village.

 Life

 He lived in Lahore's neighbourhood of Ichhra at the time of Mughal emperor Akbar the Great.
 The emperor, along with the council of his advisers, introduced the Din-i-Ilahi ("Divine Faith") a syncretic religion intended to merge the best elements of the religions of his empire (primarily Hinduism and Islam; elements were also taken from Christianity, Jainism, and Zoroastrianism) and thereby reconcile the sectarian differences that divided his subjects.
 Syed Shah Jamal fought against Akbar’s Din-i-Ilahi and brought the people back to orthodox Islam.